Appearance & Reality > The Lord Jesus Christ > Strong and weak

 3. Beware of the wrong basis for our security

 The man owned a productive land, so he was confident of it yielding years of plenty.
 That was his source of security.
-It was in the material realm, and so he planned based on what he could see.
+It was in the material realm, and he planned based on what he could see.

 It is helpful to ask ourselves: What is the basis of our security?
 Is it our material possessions or is it God?
 It does not mean we cannot make provisions for the future, but do we need tangible things to feel secure?
 Can we trust the Lord whatever the future may hold?
+Have we properly resolved this issue in our lives?

 Psalms 23 is a testimony of David.
 He testified: “The Lord is my shepherd, I shall not want”.
 This was real in David’s life.
 He loved the Lord and sought to walk with Him.
 Although he had weaknesses, he trusted God and walked humbly with Him.
 He was a man whom God appreciated - a man after God’s own heart.